Nurturing Movement

 I’d love to show you a simple, accessible plan to do just that.

-I help birthing people prepare for and recover from birth with short strength workouts done at home.
+I help individuals prepare for and recover from birth with short, effective strength training workouts done at home, helping them feel strong and confident throughout pregnancy, birth and parenthood.

 I created this postpartum recovery and exercise program during my second postpartum because I wanted a plan to follow that was easily accessible — because as you’re about to find out, early postpartum leaves little time for anything else besides feeding your baby, changing diapers and sleeping in tiny intervals.